EricHugo/miComplete/README.rst

 miComplete prints result to stdout in tabular format, this can favourably be redirected towards a file with a pipe and examined with spreadsheet reader. ::

-   $ miComplete.py test_set.tab > results.tab
+   $ miComplete test_set.tab > results.tab

 Example 2 - Completeness
 """"""""""""""""""""""""

 This example will produce the same basic statistics, but also completeness and redundance::

-   $ miComplete.py test_set.tab -c --hmms Bact139.hmm
+   $ miComplete test_set.tab -c --hmms share/Bact139.hmm
    Name	Length	GC-content	Present Markers	Completeness	Redundance	N50	L50	N90	L90
    escherichia_coli	4641652	50.79	139	1.000	1.000	4641652	1	4641652	1
    salmonella_enterica	5133713	51.87	138	0.993	1.000	4809037	1	4809037	1